m-aparna/Green-Buddy/README.md

-# 🌱 Green-Buddy- Your Home Gardening Buddy 👨‍🌾✂️🌳🍀
+# 🌱 Green Buddy - Your Home Gardening Buddy 👨‍🌾✂️🌳🍀
-Group project -Group-1
+Group project - Group-1

-## 📢 About The Project:
+## 📢 About The Project
 Green Buddy is a user-friendly website designed to help both registered and guest users perform gardening activities efficiently and effectively.
-With this app, users can create their own account to access information like detailed plant information,plant care tips,weather forecast details,nearby gardening shops,recommended videos based on plant to help plan their gardening activities effectively.
+With this app, users can create their own account to access information like detailed plant information, plant care tips, weather forecast details, nearby gardening shops, recommended videos based on plant to help plan their gardening activities effectively.

-Green Buddy was created with an aim to address the challenges that many gardeners face for not having proper information, such as choosing the right plants,understanding the care requirements, and managing their gardens effectively.
+Green Buddy was created with an aim to address the challenges that many gardeners face for not having proper information, such as choosing the right plants understanding the care requirements, and managing their gardens effectively.
 The website provides personalized recommendations, brief suggestions based on temperature, care guides, and a platform where users can share their gardening experiences and advice.

-## 🛠️ Problem Statement:
+## 🛠️ Problem Statement

-While gardening is an interesting hobby, but sometimes it is frustrating if things are not planned due to not having proper information.Some of the challenges faced by new gardeners are:
+While gardening is an interesting hobby, sometimes it can be frustrating if things are not working out as expected and this may highly be due to lack of proper information.
+Some of the challenges faced by new gardeners are:

-1. Lack of proper plant information: Many Gardeners don't have proper information about the plants.Lack of proper information about the plant results in poor planting.
+1. Lack of proper plant information: Many gardeners don't have proper information about the plants.
+Lack of proper information about the plant results in poor planting strategies and outcomes.

-2. Inadequate Plant Care: Due to lack of information and knowledge about plant care, gardeners especially new gardeners often struggle to take proper care for different types of plants.
-Care for plants often requires proper knowledge on areas like pruning,watering,sunlight requirements.This results in unhealthy plants and a bad gardening experience.
+2. Inadequate Plant Care: Due to lack of information and knowledge about plant care, gardeners, especially new gardeners, often struggle to take proper care for different types of plants.
+Care for plants often requires proper knowledge on areas like pruning, watering, and sunlight requirements.This results in unhealthy plants and a bad gardening experience.

-3. Adaptation to weather: Gardeners often struggle to get adapted to the rapidly changing weather conditions.
-Without proper information of weather conditions gardeners face poor planting experience which also damages their plants and affect the schedules of gardeners.
+3. Adaptation to weather: Gardeners often struggle to adapt their care schedule according to the rapidly changing weather conditions.
+Without proper information of weather conditions, gardeners face poor planting experience which also damages their plants and affect the schedules of gardeners.

-4. Limited Access to Quality Garden Shops: For gardeners it is important to get good quality of gardening supplies and advice on plants at local shops.Due to lack of time  and finding a good quality shop with proper rating,address where they can buy plants and other related items is challenging for gardeners.Not all garden shops offer a  range of products or knowledgeable staff, making it difficult for gardeners to find what they need.
+4. Limited Access to Quality Garden Shops: For gardeners, it is important to get good quality gardening supplies and advice when choosing local shops that satisfy their expectations.
+Finding a quality shop with good rating along with other important details is challenging for gardeners.
+Not all garden shops offer a range of products or have knowledgeable staff, making it difficult for gardeners to find what they need.

-5. User preference for visual information: Sometimes gardeners don't like to only read data.
-User prefers to visualise information through videos.
+5. User preference for visual information: Having loads of text-based data on plant care might confuse gardeners at times.
+Some prefer to visualise information through videos.
 Lack of proper information on good videos to follow may result in following bad suggestions.

-## 💡 Solutions:
+## 💡 Solutions

-The goal of Green Buddy is to create a single platform that offers multiple services at one place, making it easier for gardeners, especially those who are new to gardening.The solutions provided by Green Buddy include:
+The goal of Green Buddy is to create a single platform that offers multiple services at one place, making it easier for gardeners, especially those who are new to gardening, to have a seamless experience.
+The solutions provided by Green Buddy include:

-**1. Plant Information:** When users enter the name of a plant, they receive detailed information about it, including how to grow and care for it.
+**1. Plant Information:** When users enter the name of a plant, they receive detailed information about it.
+This helps the user to improve their knowledge on the specific plant.

 **2. Plant Care Guides:** Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.

 **3. Garden Shop Locator:** Users can find nearby gardening shops with information like ratings, addresses, and opening hours, making it easier to plan their visits and find what they need.

-**4. YouTube Recommendations:** The platform suggests helpful YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.
+**4. YouTube Recommendations:** The platform suggests helpful top-rated YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.

-**5. Weather Forecast:** A detailed current day along with 5-day weather forecast is provided,including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.
+**5. Weather Forecast:** A detailed current day along with 5-day weather forecast is provided, including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.

-**6. Plant Tracking:** Users can add specific plants to their profile, including species information and other relevant details, allowing them to keep track of their plants and manage their care effectively.
+**6. Plant Tracking:** Users can add specific plants to their profile, including species information and other relevant details like watering / fertilizer schedule, allowing them to keep track of their plants and manage their care schedules effectively.

 ## 🎨 Features: